algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_5.md

 ## Topics

 1. Discussion about the assembler, checking feasibility without a significant allocation of project time.
-2. Documents modifications to fit with our new goals
+2. Documents modifications to fit with our new goals.

 ## Achievements

-1. Release the pre-release v0.0.3
+1. Release the pre-release v0.0.3.
-2. Release the pre-release v0.0.4
+2. Release the pre-release v0.0.4.
-3. Update KPIs to align with our new goals
+3. Update KPIs to align with our new goals.
-4. Completed the first unit-test
+4. Completed the first unit-test.

 ## Challenges